puppetlabs-toy-chest/razor-ppc64le-mk/README.md

 x86 info: https://github.com/puppetlabs/razor-el-mk/blob/master/README.md

 # How to Run
 Setup an Alpine ppc64le machine with a 4.14.48-0-vanilla.
-Either download newer kernel from an Edge repo or follow instructions below.
+Either download newer kernel from an Edge repo or follow instructions below to build kernel from source.

 Run scripts: